HubSpot/hubspot-local-dev-lib/errors/README.md

 # hubspot/local-dev-lib

-[//]: # '// TODO[JOE] Update this readme'

 ## Error utils

 These error utils standardize the way that we handle errors in this library.
-Many of them will simply throw errors, but some of them have been broken up into "getError" and "throwError" utilities.
-This enables external packages to generate the same errors that are used in this library.

 Generally, this library throws errors rather than logging them to the console.
-It is up the the consuming packages to catch the errors and do what they want with them.
+It is up the consuming packages to catch the errors and handle them.

+## Error Type Predicates

+There are several type predicates exposed in the error module to make life easier.
+They help to determine the type of error that occurred and to check for common error types such as timeouts, auth errors, and missing scopes.

+## Custom Errors

-All of the error utils will include the original error as the `cause` of the returned error.
+We have a few custom error objects that we use to throw in specific situations.
+All the these errors will include the original error as the `cause`

-## Standard Errors

-Generic errors that the library needs to throw. `throwError` should be used when the error already contains a useful message, or if we are unable to include a more useful error message. `throwErrorWithMessage` enables you to include a custom message with the error.

-## File System Errors

-Errors related to file system interactions.
-These utils should be used when handling errors thrown by `fs`.
-These errors support a `context` that enables you to include a filepath as well as read vs. write information.

-## API Errors

-The API error utils handle `axios` errors.
-They build the most useful error message possible given the original `axios` error response as well as some optional context.
+### HubSpotHttpError

+This will be thrown anytime there is an error making a HTTP request.
+It has all the necessary metadata about the HTTP request, such as status code, method, payload, etc. It also uses these fields to generate a user facing message in the `message` prop as well as more detailed messaging.
+It exposes a `toString` method that logs all the details of the error.

+### FileSystemError

+This will be thrown anytime there is an issue with a file system operation.
+It can contain data about if the operation was a read/write and what file path the error occured for.